Uphill Policy

 There will be times when uphill routes are closed due to weather conditions or other reasons.
 Do not seek an alternate route, consider the mountain closed to uphill traffic.
 Please check the Bolton Valley website snow report before proceeding and heed all posted closings, warnings, and other comments.

 Snowmaking equipment poses serious hazards, especially in the dark.
-Snow may be wet and heavy and may be inconsistent between guns.
-Hoses stretch between guns and across skiing terrain.
-DO NOT ski over any hoses, lines, or equipment.
+Snow may be wet and heavy and usually inconsistent with snow elsewhere on the mountain.
+Hoses stretch between guns and across trails and terrain.
+DO NOT ski in an area, zone, or on any ski trail with hoses, lines, or equipment present.
 These hoses contain high -pressure water and electricity and any contact with them is extremely dangerous.

 Please remove all trash and personal items.
 Leave the mountain environment as you found it or better.
 For more information, please visit Leave No Trace’s website

-Vermont Law provides that you are liable for all expenses from search and rescue efforts beyond the ski-area boundary.
+Vermont Law provides that you may be liable for all expenses resulting from search and rescue efforts beyond the ski-area boundary or outside operating hours.

 WARNING: